Here is how to visit Greece in Autumn and have a great time. Visit Greece in the Fall with this guide; we know you will fall in love.

 Well, that’s the truth in some places, but in Greece, you’ll find a very different picture in most parts of the country.

-Prices are lower in autumn once the peak summer months have passed, and most children across Europe have returned to school after the summer holidays.
+Prices are lower in autumn once the peak summer months have passed, and most European children have returned to school after the summer holidays.
 That means you can find lower prices for whatever you want to do and a greater selection of hotels to choose from.

 Autumn Weather In Greece

-If you head to the north of Greece, you’ll experience lower temperatures but, on the whole, you’ll see a lot of sunny days with a bit of rain as the autumn months progress, so pack your travel brolly.
+If you head to northern Greece, you’ll experience lower temperatures but, on the whole, you’ll see a lot of sunny days with a bit of rain as the autumn months progress, so pack your travel brolly.

 Also, I’d suggest you pack with layers in mind and take a light jacket or cardigan for the cooler evenings and breezy days.